restromingo/garm/README.md

    The script will automatically:
    - Extract the app
-   - Remove quarantine attributes (fixes "damaged" error)
+   - Sign the app (no quarantine needed)
    - Install to `/Applications`

 **Method 2: Manual Installation**